 Alfonso Flores-Lagunes is a Professor of Economics and a Senior Research Associate in the Center for Policy Research.
-He is also a research fellow at the Institute for the Study of Labor (IZA) since 2008.
-Dr. Flores-Lagunes has held faculty appointments at State University of New York at Binghamton, University of Florida, and University of Arizona.
+He has also been a research fellow at the Institute for the Study of Labor (IZA) since 2008.
+Dr. Flores-Lagunes has held faculty appointments at the State University of New York at Binghamton, University of Florida, and University of Arizona.
 He has been a visiting fellow at the Industrial Relations Section and the Department of Economics of Princeton University, and visiting scholar and lecturer at Cornell, Ohio